Why You Don't Need To Do 'Base' Training

 Winter is a glorious season.
 Lava snow covers the slopes and peaks of Mount Sufferlandria, reflecting the glow from the occasional volcanic eruption.
-Turbo trainers are dusted off, Torture Chambers spruced up, and talk turns to that age-old winter tradition: Base Training.
+Turbo trainers are dusted off, paincaves spruced up, and talk turns to that age-old winter tradition: Base Training.

 Time to do LSD, right?

-Conventional wisdom holds that winter is the season of LSD: Long Steady Distance.
+Conventional wisdom holds that winter is the season of base training, also known as LSD: Long Steady Distance.
 This means countless hours riding at a steady mellow pace for weeks on end in order to lay a ‘foundation’ for the more intense training sessions in the spring.
 Without all those base miles, the thinking goes, your body can’t possibly handle all that intensity later on.
 But is that true?

-Fortunately for the time-crunched Sufferlandrian, the supposed benefits of high-volume, low-intensity training is more about tradition and less about science.
-Don’t get us wrong: doing long, steady base miles can improve your overall fitness, but that doesn’t mean it’s the only way, or even the best way to structure your winter training if you want to be fast without spending 20+ hours a week in the saddle.
+Fortunately for the time-crunched athlete, the supposed benefits of high-volume, low-intensity training is more about tradition and less about science.
+Don’t get us wrong: doing long, steady base miles can improve your overall fitness if you have plenty of time to spend in the saddle, but for those of us that don't have 20+ hours a week to train, it's not the best way to structure your winter training.

 The Myth of Creating a ‘Base’